Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we present P5 which unifies different recommendation tasks into a shared language modeling and natural language generation framework.
-By designing a collection of personalized prompts covering five recommendation task families, we transfer all raw data such as the user-item interactions, item metadata, and user reviews to the same format -- input-target text pairs.
+By designing a collection of personalized prompts covering five recommendation task families, we transfer all raw data such as the user-item interactions, user descriptions, item metadata, and user reviews to the same format -- input-target text pairs.
 We then pretrain P5 in a full language environment to help it discover deeper semantics for various recommendation tasks.
 According to our experiments, P5 can beat or achieve similar performance with several representative approaches on all five task families.
 Moreover, P5 shows the generalization ability on performing zero-shot transfer to new items, new domains, and new personalized prompts.
-In the future, we will continue exploring to further enlarge the model size of P5 and employ more powerful base models such as GPT-3.
-It is also promising for extending P5 to diverse modalities and conversational recommendation.
-Besides, we plan to investigate prompt search and/or latent prompt techniques to achieve more and better instruction prompts or leverage retrieval-enhanced generation to further boost P5's performance on downstream tasks.
+In the future, we will continue exploring to further enlarge the model size of P5 and employ more powerful base models such as GPT-3, OPT, and BLOOM.
+Besides, P5 is a very flexible paradigm and it is promising to further extend P5 to diverse modalities and more tasks such as conversational recommendation, comparative recommendation, cross-platform recommendation, or even various search tasks by incorporating user queries into P5.
+Finally, in this work, we designed explicit prompts since they are intuitive, flexible, and close to the natural way of how humans communicate with each other, which enables instruction-based recommendation, while in the future, we will also investigate prompt search and/or latent prompt techniques to achieve instruction prompts or leverage retrieval-enhanced generation to further boost P5's performance on downstream tasks.